ShubhiGautam/Data-Every-Day/Python/README.md

 ## Python
 | Project | Description |
 | --- | --- |
-| `Walmart Holiday Sale Prediction` | Prediction which weekly sales of Walmart was a Holiday
+| `Day #1: Walmart Holiday Sale Prediction` | Prediction which weekly sales of Walmart was a Holiday